Gauntlet173/CodingTheLaw/syllabus.md

     * The person's income in the last year
 * These three pieces of information should be requested on a single screen, separate from the screen that asks for the person's name.
 * These three pieces of information should be asked for immediately after the person's name is provided.
-* Add a code block to calculate whether the users is "financially eligible", "marginally financially eligible", or "financially ineligible" based on the rules above.
+* Add a code block to calculate whether the user is "financially eligible", "marginally financially eligible", or "financially ineligible" based on the rules above.
 * Modify the existing code blocks to reflect the change to rule 0.
 * Modify your template to show the asset and income information collected.
 * Modify your template to indicate the user's financial eligibility.

+### Demonstration 6

+The demonstration for this week will introduce you to:

+* Multi-user interviews
+* Sending emails from within Docassemble

 ### Assignment 6 - Multi-user Interviews
 * Modify your interview so that immediately before the advice memo is generated, the user is asked to wait for approval while the advice memo is confirmed.